Inexact cuts in Deterministic and Stochastic Dual Dynamic Programming applied to linear optimization problems: Inexact cuts in DDP applied to linear programs

 \begin{rem} [Choice of parameters $\delta_t^k$ and $\varepsilon_t^k$] Recalling our convergence analysis and what motivates IDDP-LP, it makes sense to choose for $\delta_t^k$ and $\varepsilon_t^k$ sequences which decrease with $k$ and which, for fixed $k$, decrease with $t$.
 A simple rule consists in defining relative errors, as long as a solver handling such errors is used to solve the problems of the forward and backward passes.
 Let the relative error for step $ t$ and iteration $k$ be ${\tt{Rel}}\_{\tt{Err}}_t^k$.
-For simplicity, assume that $\delta_1^k$ is negligible (for instance $10^{-12}$).
+We should take $\delta_1^k$ negligible (for instance $10^{-12}$) to compute a valid lower bound in the first stage of the forward pass.
 We propose to use the relative error

 for step $t \geq 2$ and iteration $k \geq 1$ (in both the forward and backward passes), which induces corresponding $\delta_t^k$ and $\varepsilon_t^k$ for $t \geq 2, k \geq 1$.
 With this choice, for fixed $k$, the relative error linearly decreases with $t$: it is maximal for $t=2$ (equal to some parameter $0<\overline{\varepsilon}/k<1$, with for instance $\overline{\varepsilon}=0.1$) and minimal for $t=T$ (equal to some parameter $0<\varepsilon_0 /k<1$, with for instance $\varepsilon_0=10^{-12}$).